Carlisle School: Academics

-Carlisle School offers a college-preparatory curriculum included Honors, Advanced Placement and Dual Enrollment Courses.
+Carlisle School offers a college-preparatory curriculum including Honors, Advanced Placement and Dual Enrollment Courses.
 Upper School students (Grades 9-12), in addition to their core curriculum, can choose to take various electives, such as Choir, Drama, Journalism, Engineering, Finance, and Business.
 They are also required to participate in one special-interest club.

-Middle School (Grades 6-8) offers a curriculum in the areas of science, mathematics, languages and the humanities, and routinely requires students with interdisciplinary assignments that involve research, technological components, and writing.
+Middle School (Grades 6-8) offers a curriculum in the areas of science, mathematics, languages and the humanities, and routinely requires students to complete interdisciplinary assignments that involve research, technological components, and writing.
 Students in the Middle School are also offered various electives.

 The Lower School (Preschool 3 - Grade 5) curriculum is supplemented with instruction in the foreign language, technology, art, drama, creative movement, music, library, research, guidance, and physical education.
 A science laboratory and computer laboratory are available to students in Kindergarten through fifth grade.

-Since Carlisle's inception, 100% of graduates have been accepted into four-year colleges and universities.
-Graduating classes have matriculated to most of the Ivy League colleges, Georgetown University, University of Virginia, Virginia Tech, Massachusetts Institute of Technology, Liberty University, Stanford University and Davidson College.

 Athletics

 Athletic options are open to all Middle and Upper School students.
 Athletic teams include baseball, boys and girls basketball, cross country, field hockey, golf, boys and girls soccer, swimming, boys and girls tennis, and volleyball.
 Boys teams compete in the Virginia Independent Conference and girls teams in the Blue Ridge Conference.
 The boys' basketball team received national attention with the acquisition of former five-star recruit and future NBA player Thon Maker.
 In the summer of 2022 Carlisle made a renovation to their gym floor.

 The boys' basketball team has won an overall 12 championships with 7 VISAA state championships and 5 Virginia Independent Conference championships, while the girls team has won 9 VISAA state championships including back to back titles from (2015–2018).
 On March 4, 2023, the girls basketball team won the VISAA division IV state championship.

 The Carlisle golf team has won 14 Virginia Independent Conference championships and 1 VISAA state championship.
 In soccer, the boys team has won 5 VIC championships and 1 VISAA state championship, while the girls have won two Blue Ridge Conference championships.